Ramanpreet1992/TaxCalculator/README.md

   Validations were made-

-  1).To ensure that the user only enters a number.
+  1).To ensure that the user only enters a number and could not enter any characters through key press event.

-  2).To restrict multiple clicks when the data is loading.
+  2).To restrict multiple clicks when the data is loading by disabling the submit button.

+  3).
+Display the currency numbers with commas.

   Once the user enters the salary, the API fetches the proper data.
 If the applicable data is fetched without any error, following data is displayed.